fstarred/amiga-playground/README.md

 The low edge of the text is reached on the ball sprite Y+HEIGHT position.

 #### Double buffering

-Because camel scrolling text can be a bit heavy, we ensure to show all screen operations within the displayed frame.
+Camel scrolling text can heavily stress the CPU; to make sure the raster beam will draw all of the displayed frame before it reaches the VBLANK, double buffering tecnique may be useful.

+With DB, all the draw operations are done on a "draw screen", while the other is displayed.
+Once VBLANK occurs, the draw screen is displayed whereas the other one will take its place.

 The screens are so swapped: